-Injuries, surgical procedures and/or restrictions such as the need for crutches, walking boots, lifting restrictions and assistive devices may prohibit the student's ability to attend assigned clinical site and progress in the clinical course.
-Students should notify the Clinical Coordinator and ADC of any injuries incurred while enrolled in the nursing program.
-A physician's statement specifying the level of activity and any other restrictions will be required.
-Students are responsible to provide an updated provider's statement to the Clinical Coordinator and ADC of any changes in condition.
+\Injuries, surgical procedures and/or restrictions such as the need for crutches, walking boots, lifting restrictions and assistive devices may prohibit the student's ability to attend assigned clinical site and progress in the clinical course.
+Students should notify the Clinical Coordinator and Program Directorof any injuries incurred while enrolled in the nursing program.
+Students are responsible to inform their faculty and clinical/lab coordinator ASAP of any medical challenges that will impact lab or clinical participation.
+Refer to "Clinical and Lab Absences" section above.

-Disease/Problem Relieve from Direct Patient Contact Partial Work Restrictions Duration Until discharge Conjunctivitis Yes ceases or until 24 hours after hours after antibiotic is initiated Diarrhea, acute (with fever, cramps or bloody stools, or lasting more than 24 hours) Yes Resolve Herpes simplex: Genitalia No Do not take care of high risk patients Until lesions heal Herpes simplex: Orofacial No Do not take care of high risk patients Until lesions heal Herpes Zoster (Shingle) No Do not take care of high risk patients Until lesions dry & crust

-Pediculosis Yes Until 24 hours after treatment Staphylococcus Aureus (skin lesions) Yes Until lesions have resolved URI with temp. elevations above 99.6 (0) Yes Do not do patient care Until acute symptoms resolve Pregnancy Special conditions may be required.
-Students must report pregnancy to Clinical Coordinator and /or ADC.
-Physician's statement specifying level of activity and any other restrictions will be required.
-Known exposure to COVID-19 + individual, symptoms of COVID-19, or known active infection Yes Do not report to patient care facility Until cleared by provider, CDC- recommended isolation or quarantine period has ended, or per clinical agency requirement.
+Disease/Problem Relieve from Direct Patient Contact?
+Partial Work Restrictions Duration Conjunctivitis Yes Until discharge ceases or until 24 hours after antibiotic is initiated Diarrhea, acute (with fever, cramps or bloody stools, or lasting more than 24 hours) Yes Resolve Herpes simplex: Genitalia No Do not take care of High-risk patients.
+Until lesions heal Herpes simplex: Orofacial No Do not take care of High-risk patients.
+Until lesions heal Herpes Zoster (Shingle) No Do not take care of High-risk patients.
+Until lesions dry & crust Pediculosis Yes Until 24 hours after treatment Staphylococcus Aureus (skin lesions) Yes Until lesions have resolved URI with temp. elevations above 99.6 (0) Yes Do not do patient care Until acute symptoms resolve Pregnancy Student may address concerns to the Clinical Coordinator Known COVID-19 Infection Yes Do not report to patient care facility Until cleared by provider, CDC- recommended isolation period has ended, or per clinical agency requirement.